Starting Over at 40: A Roadmap from Zero to Hero

 Pre covid I ran a consultancy which focused on just this type of advice.
 But when the pandemic hit, and clients stopped calling, HQ decided that I was no longer needed and left me stranded in China, locked down with no job, income, or severance package.
 So naturally, I was angry, and despite advising people in similar circumstances for years, I’ll admit it took me a while before I started working towards starting over.

-At the time, I blamed the pandemic, I blamed the company and the job market, but the truth was I was a little depressed and firmly in denial.
+At the time, I blamed the pandemic.
+I blamed the company and the job market, but the truth was I was a little depressed and firmly in denial.
 I’m an introverted extrovert, so it comes naturally to me.

 As a consultant, I advised 100s of clients who wanted to change careers, get promotions, or start their own businesses.
 The process was almost always the same.
 First, we’d look at where they were, where they wanted to be, and then how to get there.
 It usually meant making sacrifices in the short term or taking a few steps back before going forward.
 It sometimes meant long periods of development and or holding on a little longer in a job they hated while building up the required funds.